abstract road

 The State dropped the DUI.

-The defendant was stopped for driving without headlights.
-The officer noticed an odor of alcohol, bloodshot eyes, and slurred speech.
-There was the smell of spilled alcohol on the defendant's arm.
-He then performed poorly on roadside tests and was arrested for DUI.
-He later blew a .201 and a .192 in the breath machine.
+The defendant was stopped for swerving all over the road.
+Officers noticed an odor of alcohol, mumbling speech, and she was clumsy.
+She had trouble standing and almost fell getting out of the car.
+She also admitted to having drank White Claws.
+She performed poorly on roadside tests and was arrested for DUI.
+She later blew a .232 and .225 in the breath machine.

-After several negotiations with the State and pointing out various contradictions between the reports and the video, the State Dropped the DUI.
+After several negotiations with the State about the defendant and the evidence, they Dropped the DUI.

 The State dropped the DUI.